modcomlearning/Guide/README.md

-# Guide to Created Android App - Front End/Client App
+# Guide to Created Android App - Structure
 This guide will help understand on how to organize your projects , especially a project that involves a Many Modules that must interact to bring the final Output.